Learning from Noisy Labels for Entity-Centric Information Extraction: Method

 \subsection{Learning Process}

 Our framework is motivated by the delayed learning curve of a neural model on noisy data, compared with learning on clean data.
-On noisy data, neural models tend to fit easy and clean instances that are more consistent with the well-represented patterns of data in early steps, while needing much more steps to memorize noise~\cite{Arpit2017ACL}.
-Moreover, learned noisy examples tend to be frequently forgotten in later epochs~\cite{Toneva2019AnES}, since they conflict with the general inductive bias represented by the majority of clean data.
-Therefore, the model's prediction is likely to be consistent with the clean labels, while is often inconsistent or oscillates on noisy labels over different training epochs.
-As a result, labels that are different from model's predictions in the later epochs of training are likely to be noisy and should be down-weighted or rectified, so as to reduce their impact on optimization.
+On noisy data, neural models tend to fit easy and clean instances that are more consistent with the well-represented patterns of data in early steps but need more steps to capture noise~\cite{Arpit2017ACL}.
+Moreover, learned noisy examples tend to be frequently forgotten in later epochs~\cite{Toneva2019AnES} since they conflict with the general inductive bias represented by the clean data majority.
+Therefore, model prediction is likely to be consistent with the clean labels while is often inconsistent or oscillates on noisy labels over different training epochs.
+As a result, labels that are different from the model's predictions in the later epochs of training are likely to be noisy and should be down-weighted or rectified so as to reduce their impact on optimization.

-In this paper, we propose a co-regularization framework for training noise-robust IE models.
-It incorporates several copies of a task-specific IE model which have the same architecture but different (random) parameter initialization.
-These task-specific IE models are jointly optimized on the noisy dataset based on their task-specific losses as well as a central agreement loss.
-During training, the predicted probability distributions from models are gathered as a soft target, which represents the model estimations of the true label.
-The agreement loss is responsible for encouraging these models to generate similar predictions to the soft target.
-In this learning process, the models start their training from different initialization may learn different clean labels and generate different decision boundaries, so by gathering their predictions, the soft target can better separate noisy labels from clean labels that have not yet been learned.
+The proposed framework incorporates several copies of a task-specific IE model with the same architecture but different (random) parameter initialization.
+These IE models are jointly optimized on the noisy dataset based on their task-specific losses as well as on an agreement loss.
+During training, the predicted probability distributions from models are aggregated as a soft target probability, which represents the models' estimations of the true label.
+The agreement loss is responsible for encouraging these models to generate similar predictions to the soft target probability.
+In this learning process, models starting their training from varied initialization generate different decision boundaries.
+By aggregating their predictions, the soft target probability can better separate noisy labels from clean labels that have not yet been learned.